-Royal Street has something for everyone and though it is just a few blocks away from Bourbon street, there is a stark contrast between the two.
-Shopping at Royal Street is one of the things to do in New Orleans that you have to definitely need to check off your bucket list.
+Royal Street has something for everyone, and though it is just a few blocks away from Bourbon Street, there is a stark contrast between the two.
+Shopping at Royal Street that you definitely need to check off your bucket list.

 Be sure to stop by this neighborhood buzzing with life and discover another reason to fall in love with New Orleans.